ClickCease

 The reports document rodeo injuries ranging from superficial scratches as panicked animals ran out of their chutes to more severe injuries such as crushed skulls, broken legs, gored flanks, and snapped spines.

 In 35 of the injury reports reviewed by the Times, the animal died immediately or within minutes of the accident, had to be euthanized, or in one case, slaughtered in the following hours or days.
-In 14 cases, the reports don’t clearly state what fate the severely injured animal suffered.
+In 14 cases, the reports don’t clearly state the severely injured animal’s fate.

 Rodeo Injury Danger to the Public